Updated: Aug 2, 2022

-Why mindful movement practices are important to maintain, balance and tone these very important muscles at the base of you.
+Mindful movement practices are important to maintain, balance and tone these very important muscles at the base of you.
+Let me shed some light on the topic and give you 4 ways to practice using your pelvic floor muscles in accessible ways.

 If they are so important, why don't they get the attention they deserve?
+So I started at the beginning.
+I googled pelvic floor.
 When I googled, "why are the pelvic floor muscles important?" the answer was:

-Incontinence rates are surprisingly high!
+Stress incontinence (leaking pee) rates are surprisingly high.
 So, if you relate you are by far not alone.
 One stat is that it effect over 50% of women over age 65.
-So it's not just post baby!
+It's not just post baby!
 Here's another stat found on Parents.com about post baby stats: "Even a seemingly uneventful pregnancy and delivery can change urinary control for up to 50 percent of women" and continues:

 The Kegel exercise works the pelvic floor muscles, also called core muscles.
 They connect to the muscles that support the low back.
 These exercises have many benefits: easing back pain, preparing your body for labor, etc. Exercise these muscles whenever you can.